What is the Car Accident Statute of Limitations in Arkansas?

 When is the Right Time to File a Car Accident Claim?

 Although you do not want to miss the deadline for filing a claim, it is important not to rush to file a claim either.
-Your attorney will help you understand the implications for filing too early, as well as too late.
+Your attorney will help you understand the implications of filing too early, as well as too late.
 You need to reach maximum medical improvement or have a medical treatment plan established before determining how much compensation you truly need.

 An Arkansas car accident attorney will work within the time limit to determine the full scope of your injuries and your claim.
 They will meet with your medical team, as well as other experts to ensure that all damages are considered.
 They will gather the necessary evidence to build your case before that evidence is lost or destroyed.